-At a first glance, web design for charities is similar to regular website design.
+At first glance, web design for charities is similar to regular website design.
 Every time you design a website you research three components:

 Things aren’t different for charity websites.
 But while business might have a clear idea of each one of the three components, charities, being a mediator between those who are trying to help and those in need for help, have a larger number of customer groups to focus on.
 Charities also compete not on a local product vs another similar product level, but often on the level of one global issue that demands attention and another issue that is no less important – for example, climate change vs women empowerment.